wdkq2/dwoqd/README.md

 python web_app.py
 ```

-Open `http://localhost:8000` in your browser and fill out the form with the PDF file, Google service account JSON, Google Doc ID, OpenAI API key, and optional prompt.
-Each page will be processed and appended to the specified document.
+Open `http://localhost:8000` in your browser and fill out the form with the PDF file, Google service account JSON, OpenAI API key, and optional prompt.
+After processing, visit the **History** page to see the results.
+From there you can choose a document title and save the images and descriptions to a new Google Doc whenever you need.